-Our most advanced bispecific antibody candidate, MCLA-128, commenced a Phase 2 clinical trial for the treatment of patients with MBC in January 2018, while our Phase 1/2 study of MCLA-128 in gastric, ovarian, endometrial, and non-small cell lung cancers is ongoing.
-Additionally, we commenced a Phase 1 clinical trial of our second bispecific antibody candidate, MCLA-117, for the treatment of patients with AML in May 2016, and filed an IND for MCLA-117 in January 2017.
-We plan to initiate a Phase 1 clinical trial of MCLA-158, focused on metastatic colorectal cancer, for which we have received CTA approvals in several European countries.
-In addition, we have several other bispecific antibody candidates in pre-clinical development, including MCLA-145, which binds PD-L1 and an undisclosed target, which we are collaborating with Incyte, among other preclinical candidates in various stages of development.
+We commenced a Phase 2, open-label, multi-center, international clinical trial of our most advanced bispecific antibody candidate, MCLA-128 for the treatment of patients with MBC in January 2018 and plan to provide an update in the second half of 2019.
+Concurrently, our Phase 1/2 study of MCLA-128 in gastric and non-small cell lung cancers is ongoing.
+Additionally, we commenced a Phase 1, single-arm, open-label clinical trial of our second bispecific antibody candidate, MCLA-117, for the treatment of patients with AML in May 2016, and announced the filing of an IND in the United States for MCLA-117 in January 2018, which subsequently received authorization from the FDA.
+Dose escalation in the Phase 1 trial is ongoing.
+We plan to provide an update on our MCLA-117 program upon announcement of the maximum tolerated dose for MCLA-117 and anticipate data readouts for the Phase 1 clinical trial in the second half of 2019.
+In May 2018, we commenced a Phase 1, open-label, multicenter clinical trial of MCLA-158, for the treatment of solid tumors with an initial focus on metastatic colorectal cancer, for which we have received CTA approvals in several European countries.
+We filed an IND with FDA in the first quarter of 2018, which received authorization to proceed from the FDA in April 2018, and have expanded the trial to the United States.
+We expect emerging data from this trial by the end of 2019.
+In addition, we have several other bispecific antibody candidates in pre-clinical development, including MCLA-145, which binds PD-L1 and an undisclosed target, on which we are collaborating with Incyte and on which we expect to provide further information upon acceptance of an IND, among other preclinical candidates in various stages of development.

-MCLA-128 is an ADCC-enhanced Biclonics® that is designed to dock on HER2 to effectively block the HER3 signaling pathway.
-HER3-mediated inherent and acquired resistance to HER2- targeted therapies has been implicated in various solid tumors, including breast, gastric, ovarian, endometrial and non-small cell lung cancer tumor cells.
+MCLA-128 is an ADCC-enhanced Biclonics® that is designed to bind HER2 to effectively block the HER3 signaling pathway.
+HER3-mediated inherent and acquired resistance to HER2-targeted therapies has been implicated in various solid tumors, including breast, gastric and non-small cell lung cancer tumor cells.
 The scientific rationale for targeting HER2, or human epidermal growth factor receptor 2, and HER3, or human epidermal growth factor receptor 3, is that HER2 is amplified in many solid tumors and is associated with poor prognosis and the activation of HER3 causes cancer cells to be or to become resistant to treatment.
 On the surface of tumor cells, HER2 preferably pairs, or dimerizes, with HER3, and the resulting pair drives malignant progression of HER2-expressing cancer cells.
 Heregulin, which is the ligand for HER3, causes cancer cells to grow and become resistant to treatment with HER2-targeted therapies.

 We have designed MCLA-128 to overcome the inherent and acquired resistance of tumor cells using two different mechanisms.
 The first mechanism blocks growth and survival pathways to stop tumor expansion, while preventing tumor cells from escaping through activation of the HER3/heregulin pathway.
 The second mechanism, enhanced ADCC, involves the recruitment and enhancement of immune effector cells, such as NK cells and macrophages, to directly kill the tumor through a modification of the Fc region.
 This dual mechanism of action is illustrated in the graphic below.
-MCLA-128 blocks the HER3 signaling pathway by employing a Dock & BlockTM mechanism.
-MCLA-128 is designed to dock onto a specific region of the HER2 receptor to orientate MCLA-128's HER3 binding arm to block HER2:HER3 heterodimerization.
+MCLA-128 blocks the HER3 signaling pathway by employing a DOCK & BLOCK® mechanism.
+MCLA-128 is designed to "dock" onto a specific region of the HER2 receptor to orientate MCLA-128's HER3 binding arm to "block" HER2:HER3 heterodimerization.
 Oncogenic signaling through the HER3 pathway, even in the presence of high heregulin concentrations, may thus be effectively blocked.